 Self-insured (or self-funded) plans pay employee health care costs from their own funds, even though they usually contract with another company to track and pay claims.
 You can find out if your health plan is self-insured by contacting your insurance administrator at work or reading your Summary of Plan Benefits.

 These plans are governed by the Affordable Care Act (ACA), so most are required to cover cervical cancer screening.

 Women who have self-insured based health insurance should check with their health plans to see what cervical cancer screening services are offered.

 By statute or agency policy, Medicaid or public assistance programs in all 50 states and the District of Columbia cover screening for cervical cancer either routinely or on a doctor’s recommendation.
-This coverage may or may not conform to American Cancer Society guidelines.
 Please check with your state Medicaid office to learn more about what services are provided for cervical cancer screening.

 All states are making cervical cancer screening more available to women through the National Breast and Cervical Cancer Early Detection Program (NBCCEDP).
 This program provides breast and cervical cancer screening to women without health insurance for free or at very little cost.
 The NBCCEDP attempts to reach as many women in underserved communities as possible, including older women, women without health insurance and women who are members of racial and ethnic minorities.

 Though the program is administered within each state, the Centers for Disease Control and Prevention (CDC) provides support to each state program.

 Each state’s Department of Health will have information on how to contact the nearest program participant.
 For more information on this program, you can also contact the CDC at 1-800-CDC-INFO (1-800-232-4636) or on the web at www.cdc.gov/cancer/nbccedp.

 If cervical cancer is detected during screening in this program, most states can now extend Medicaid benefits to these women to cover the costs of treatment.